 Svitlana Vakulenko, Shayne Longpre, Zhucheng Tu, Raviteja Anantha

-This workshop, held on November 20, is an opportunity to encourage development of more efficient NLP models and provide more simple architectures and empirical justification of model complexity.
-We will be presenting our accepted paper which discusses the optimal combination of known techniques to optimize inference speed without sacrificing translation quality.
+This workshop, held on November 20, was an opportunity to encourage development of more efficient NLP models and provide more simple architectures and empirical justification of model complexity.
+We presented our accepted paper which discussed the optimal combination of known techniques to optimize inference speed without sacrificing translation quality.